Lotus Liu (Lotus Long) and Mr. Moto (Peter Lorre) in "Mysterious Mr. Moto"

 The Fox movies don’t give away much either about what Moto gets up to when he’s not saving the world from smugglers or spies.
 It’s possible that he has a wife and kids back in Japan, or Honolulu, or San Francisco or wherever he comes from.
 (Though in the novels Moto is specifically a Japanese national, Fox’s Moto seems more Japanese-American.
 He speaks perfect idiomatic American English, drinks cow’s milk and proudly identifies himself as a Stanford man.)
 He might even keep a geisha somewhere to entertain him; he does seem like the type who’d prefer the tea ceremony to a lap dance.
 But when it comes to sentimental attachments, one thing is certain: there’s no woman in the world who affects Mr. Moto in quite the same way as Lotus Liu.

-She only appears in two of the Fox films, each time played by a different actress: Lotus Long in “Think Fast, Mr. Moto,” and Karen Sorrell in “Mysterious Mr. Moto.”
-But in both films she’s clearly the same woman, slender and pretty, with long hair dressed in an old-fashioned but becoming Chinese style.
+She appears in two of the Fox films, played by actress Lotus Long: “Think Fast, Mr. Moto” and “Mysterious Mr. Moto.”
 Considering that she, like Moto, is an agent of the International Police, she seems rather timid and delicate.
 At times Moto acts quite protectively towards her, though he can also seem shockingly unconcerned.
 He doesn’t even react when told that she’s been shot in a Shanghai speakeasy while trying to summon police backup for him in “Think Fast.”
 This seems cold, but given the fact that she shows up in perfect health in the later “Mysterious Mr. Moto,” he may just have been relying on Lotus’ instinct for self-preservation and perhaps a bulletproof vest under her bodice similar to the one he wore himself that evening.

 Such stoicism is an essential part of the Moto character, if “character” is what you could call this person who prides himself on being a deliberate stranger, hiding his true self under a smiling mask of impassivity.
 If you look closely, you’ll see that Moto’s air of calm abiding also served as a cover for what the actor himself was feeling at the time: exhaustion, frustration, despair.
 The period when Peter made the Moto films, 1937-39, was an especially painful one.
 He was physically weak, having gone through drug rehab just before starting the series, which meant that even the easier parts of his action scenes had to be faked with a stunt double and tricks such as wiring up his arm and flying it like a marionette when he needed to throw a punch.
 His marriage to his first wife, actress Celia Lovsky, was breaking up, and he would come onto the Moto set in tears after listening to Hitler’s speeches on the radio.
 Peter was also taking an inordinate amount of flak from snobbish colleagues like Bertolt Brecht for “selling out” to Hollywood, Peter’s having appeared in the B-grade Moto series in itself signifying to them that he could no longer be taken seriously as an actor.
 The fact that the Moto series was a huge hit for Fox (it’s specifically mentioned in the infamous motion picture exhibitors’ “Box Office Poison” trade ad as the type of movies audiences couldn’t get enough of) and that, with the exception of the wretched “Mr. Moto Takes a Chance,” they’re quite well made for B-pictures, cut no ice with Brecht, who despite Peter’s generous help never did manage to make it himself in Hollywood.